 The word “safari” has its origins in Arabic.
-It was pronounced “saa-faa-ri” - meaning a long journey, and was adopted during the 19th century into the English language as “safari” by explorers, hunter and missionaries.
-It is now a widely used term referring to African travel, wether it be by land, water or by foot, as long as the purpose of the safari is to view game, for photographic reasons or for hunting.
+It was pronounced “saa-faa-ri” - meaning a long journey and was adopted during the 19th century into the English language as “safari” by explorers, hunters and missionaries.
+It is now a widely used term referring to African travel, whether it be by land, water or by foot, as long as the purpose of the safari is to view game, for photographic reasons or hunting.

-From a purest’s point of view and African walking safari should take place over a number of days, during a safari party would walk through an African wilderness area, camping a different locations each night.
+From the purest point of view, an African walking safari should take place over several days, during a safari party would walk through an African wilderness area, camping a different locations each night.
 This type of walking safari is possible in certain areas and is a very rewarding safari experience.

 The itineraries below offer an example of some of our walking safaris available and we can also tailor-make a walking safari to suit your specific interests, budget and requirements.

 At African Travel Gateway we discern between four types of walking safaris.
 The main criteria for a walking safari is that it takes place in an African wilderness area, that naturally supports “plains” and “big” game.
 Plains game refers to animals that are herbivores and not potentially dangerous to humans.
 These could include giraffes, impala, kudu wildebeest and the like.
 Big game refers to animals, that over the centuries have been recognized as potentially dangerous to humans, and include the big 5 (ie: lion, leopard, rhino, buffalo and elephant) but also include animals such as crocodiles and hippopotamuses.